 This was by far the most deleterious consequence of my disability.

 After several years of being stuck in a depressive rut, I could not recognise the person I had become.
 I decided I was not going to let my self-destructive behaviour get the better of me.
-I pulled myself out of the pit I found myself through sheer force of will.
+I pulled myself out of the pit I found myself in through sheer force of will.
 It is the toughest thing I have ever had to do in my life, considering my store of willpower had been thoroughly depleted.

 I had to unlearn all that I had internalised.
 I had to learn how to start from rock bottom.
 I had to teach myself to let go of my pent-up anger, because clinging to past grievances and expecting retribution to give you cathartic relief does not work.
 The only way you can shut the chapter is to find purpose by preventing the same injustice from being meted to others.